>

 How to Use TopHat2: Mapping in RNA-Seq Analysis

-Last updated: January 20, 2026
+Last updated: February 2, 2026

 Introduction

 When quantifying gene expression levels using sequencing data obtained from RNA-Seq analysis, a mapping step is generally required.
 Mapping refers to the process of aligning read sequences (FASTQ files) to matching positions on a reference sequence.
-Commonly used mapping software for RNA-Seq includes HISAT2, STAR, and Bowtie2.
+Commonly used mapping software for RNA-Seq includes HISAT2, STAR, Bowtie2.
 This page explains how to use TopHat2.

 Note that TopHat2 is an older software tool, so in most cases it is recommended to use HISAT2 or STAR instead.

-Please refer to the RNA-Seq analysis workflow overview.
+If you would like to understand the overall workflow of RNA-Seq analysis, please refer to the RNA-Seq analysis workflow overview.

 Installation